 Introducing NCD’s Long Range One Channel Industrial IoT Wireless 4-20mA Current Receiver, boasting up to a 2 Mile range using a wireless mesh networking architecture.
 It incorporates a High resolution 1 channel 16-bit ADC that samples 4-20mA analog inputs at user defined intervals and transmits the result to remote modems and gateways.
 Between samples, this device enters a ultra-low power sleep mode to minimize power consumption.
 This Industrial IoT Wireless 4-20mA Current Receiver has an additional feature of detecting change in voltage every 7 seconds (user configurable) and sending out ADC samples if the change in voltage on any channel is greater than 10% (user configurable).
 Both features work simultaneously to support multiple application areas in one package.

 This Industrial IoT Wireless 4-20mA Current Receiver is powered by just 4 AA batteries and an operational lifetime of 500,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
 Optionally, this sensor may be externally powered.
-This product has capabalities of supporting 6-32V AC/DC external power suply.
+This product has capabilities of supporting 6-32VDC external power supply.